cylc/cylc-admin/docs/proposal-spawn-on-d.md

   pretending they succeeded is unnecessary - better force downstream tasks to carry on despite the upstream failure (with `cylc spawn`, above).

+- `cylc reflow` - tentative new command for managing reflows, so far just supports canceling a reflow.

 ### CLI task globbing:

 In SoS we glob on: